 Short overlays can be worth it, but only after the long-only engine is already strong.
 They are not a substitute for good TLH architecture.
 They are an advanced extension of it.

-Read this next with the three sleeves, risk management via shorts, the IRS code cheat sheet, and the tier-decision angle: when the long sleeve isn't enough.
+Read this next with the three sleeves, risk management via shorts, margin demystified, the IRS code cheat sheet, and the tier-decision angle: when the long sleeve isn't enough.

 Explore the advanced portfolio model